Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 The good news is that once you understand what's happening, you can choose products that work with your skin instead of against it.
 Plants have been supporting women through life transitions for thousands of years, and modern research is validating what traditional herbalists have long known.

 Bakuchiol has been a game-changer for so many of our customers.
-Clinical studies show it provides the same anti-aging benefits as retinol - improved skin texture, reduced fine lines, better elasticity - but without any of the irritation.
+Clinical studies show it provides the same anti-aging benefits as retinol - improved skin texture, reduced fine lines, better elasticity - but without any of the irritation, restrictions, and side effects.

 Adaptogenic herbs help your skin cope with stress - and hormonal fluctuations are definitely a form of stress on your body.